mesopelagique/Mark4Down/README.md

 # Mark4Down

-Realtime markdown editor example in your database.
+Realtime markdown editor for your 4D database.

 Edit documentation from your local machine or remote device such as iPad.
 The file is saved automatically.
 New file too.